DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Implement lodash to make the id of the reminder lowercase
 - [ ] Implement Express Router
 - [ ] Write function to query database items and look for active reminders
 - [ ] Write function to look at the minutes for each reminder, notify the user, and track repeat count